 If your home has more than one storey, at least one Alarm should be fitted on each level (see Figure 1).
-The units will be hard-wired interconnected so as to give sufficient warning throughout the property.
+The units must be interconnected to Smoke Alarms so as to give sufficient warning throughout the property.
+RadioLINK plug-in modules are ideal in this situation as the units will then interconnect using Radio Frequency (RF) signals - so no wiring is required.
+Alternatively the alarms can be interconnected by hard wiring.

 Figure 1 illustrates where Heat Alarms and Smoke Alarms should be located in a typical two storey house.
-Note the spacings in "Protection Levels" as given in Figure 1 & 2 which ensure the early detection of fire and that the warning will be heard.
+Note the spacings in "Protection Levels" which ensure the early detection of fire and that the warning will be heard.